-If you’re looking for a healthier thicker hair, then hair supplements are amazing.
+If you’re looking for a healthier thicker hair, then hair loss products are amazing.
 But they’re good at helping the hair that’s already on your head.
 They do nothing to block the effects of DHT; they do nothing to regenerate those hair follicles, which I keep saying is what you want if you’re looking to sprout new hair and going bald, not if you just want thicker hair on the places that you’ve already got hair.

 Let’s move on to a few tips.
-I work in the salon, and I was talking to the guys in the salon all about male baldness and their opinions.
+I work in the salon, and I was talking to the guys in the salon all about male baldness, best hair loss products, and their opinions.
 There is a myth that if you have thinning hair if you’re losing hair, that you should grow it out and the thicker bits can cover the thinner bits.
 That’s when you come in to comb over territory, and you want to avoid that.

 These are little fibers that stick to your hairs and make your thin hairs, and even if you can’t see them, they make them look a lot thicker and just like new hair.
 But hair building fibers aren’t a permanent fix.
 Obviously, they’re just a temporary cosmetic thing that you do have to do every day like how you style your hair.

 Hair clinics are there to make money obviously, and they will exhaust all the options before going for the ultimate, which is usually the hair transplant.
 Again, this matches up with a lot of reviews, a lot of statements, a lot of cone-like hair loss journals and journeys that I read from guys online is that they will go through everything from laser treatment to massages, to ointments, making you spend thousands and thousands of pounds.

 Now, I am going to mention brands here; these are all FDA approved products.
-There’s a medicine called Rogaine and as I said this is a FDA-approved treatment for male pattern baldness, and this is kind of an ointment, kind of oil tonic type thing.
+There’s a medicine called Rogaine and as I said this is an FDA-approved treatment for male pattern baldness, and this is kind of an ointment, kind of oil tonic type thing.
 When it applied directly to the scalp, it can help renew those hair follicles and assist them to start growing hair again.

 Very similarly this one called Finasteride.
-This is very popular, and I’ve read some fantastic reviews about this, seeing some amazing videos and testimonials.
+This is very popular, and I’ve read some fantastic reviews of this, seeing some amazing videos and testimonials.
 And this is a prescribed pill that blocks that DHT from forming and developing in your scalp.

-However, there are side effects to these products, and that may affect you or may not.
+However, there are side effects to these hair regrowth products, and that may affect you or may not.
 And, so, again, this is something that your doctor will prescribe and go through with you.
 This is a bit of a more of a life decision, a lifestyle choice.
 And both of these products I mentioned, only work as you’re using them.